bheimbu/evolutionary_ecology/docs/source/third_week.rst

   **At the end of the week you will…**

-  - Know how to formulate a hypothesis
+  - Know how to formulate a hypothesis.
-  - Where to find and collect data in order to test a hypothesis
+  - Where to find and collect data in order to test a hypothesis.
-  - Skimmed through some publications that relate to your research topic
+  - Skimmed through some publications that relate to your research topic.
-  - Gained practice in handling and analysing molecular data
+  - Gained practice in handling and analysing molecular data.
-  - Apply and intensify the knowledge you gained in the last two weeks
+  - Apply and intensify the knowledge you gained in the last two weeks.
-  - Learned that public data repositories may contain flawed data
+  - Learned that public data repositories may contain flawed data.
-  - Work effectively and cooperatively in small teams
+  - Work effectively and cooperatively in small teams.
-  - Learned how to interpret preliminary and final data
+  - Learned how to interpret preliminary and final data.
-  - Interpret results in a scientific context
+  - Interpret results in a scientific context.

 .. _Monday_Third_Week: